thriveweb/sailinginparadise/content/boatTours/2018-08-31-proposals.md

         **$900***

         \*Subject to availability.
-Peak periods and public holidays may be excluded.
+Available Monday to Thursday (January to November, excl public holidays).
 Weekends may be available on request, please enquire.

         You can also consider a surprise proposal with your closest family and friends on board.
 Please contact us for a quote for a customised private charter for larger groups.